Pillar guide · Updated 2026

 How do families choose a senior living community?

-Match the care level to the 18-month picture (not today's snapshot), narrow the geography to within 20 minutes of the most involved adult child, build a five-community shortlist, tour each finalist twice (the second visit unannounced and on a weekend), have an elder-law attorney read the residency agreement before signing, project the multi-year cost using the brochure rate times 1.15 to 1.25 times expected length of stay, and call two current residents' families on each finalist before deciding.
+Match the care level to the 18-month picture rather than today's snapshot.
+Narrow the geography to a drive the most involved adult child will actually make on a weeknight.
+Build a five-community shortlist.
+Tour each finalist twice, with the second visit unannounced and on a weekend.
+Have an elder-law attorney read the residency agreement before signing.
+Budget from an itemised written quote and the community's rate increases over the last three years, not the brochure rate.
+Then call two current residents' families on each finalist before deciding.

 There is no formula for picking the right senior living community.
 There is, however, a sequence that families who get this right almost always follow.
 The hard part is that the search usually starts after a fall, a hospital discharge, or a doctor saying the words that make everything else fall away.
-Decisions made in the first 72 hours often define what the next decade looks like.
-Even under time pressure, a few specific steps reduce the chance of regret.
+Decisions get made fast, under pressure, and they are expensive to undo.
+Even on a compressed timeline, a few specific steps reduce the chance of regret.

 The sequence